Skip to Content

 • Update incomplete patterns by selecting missing details during reconciliation

-• Patterns improve as you reconcile more transactions
+• Patterns improve as you reconcile more transactions — and improve further when you fix mistakes

 Reconciliation status